 - a Personal Licence for each suitably trained researcher, describing the types of techniques that can be performed on particular animal species.

-The Establishment Licence is held by a senior member of the University’s management team, who is required to appoint ‘named persons’ to act on his behalf, such as the Named Veterinary Surgeon and Named Animal Care and Welfare Officer.
+The Establishment Licence is held by a senior member of the University’s management team, who is required to appoint ‘named persons’ to act on their behalf, such as the Named Veterinary Surgeon, Named Animal Care and Welfare Officer and Named Training and Competency Officer.
 These individuals help to ensure that all our animals remain healthy and receive the best possible care.

 Permission to carry out a specific project by a research group is granted by the Home Office only if the potential benefits to humankind or other animals are judged to outweigh any likely animal suffering.
 Ethical approval must also have been granted by the licensed establishment.